eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 ``message`` payload.
 The ``userID`` is used to uniquely identify each message instance.
 This is done using the ``@key`` annotation.

-The Cyclone DDS CXX IDL compiler translates the module names into namespaces and structure names into classes.
+The Cyclone DDS CXX IDL compiler translates module names into namespaces and structure names into classes.

 It also generates code for public accessor functions for all fields